Dates and Times

 About the artist

 Afreena calls herself an artist only when she’s got something to say.
-The rest of the time she project manages stuff, researchs stuff, performs in stuff, facilitates stuff, and sits on boards and eat posh sandwiches.
-This is her first solo work.
+The rest of the time she produces stuff, researches stuff, performs in stuff, sits on boards and eats posh sandwiches.